 Trash, Recycling & Compost

 Trash can be left in bags outside your apartment door.
-Pick-up is in the early morning on all weekdays.
-There is NO TRASH PICK-UP on weekends, holidays or between 7:30 am to 7:30 pm on weekdays.
-Instead, you can bring your trash to the dumpster located outside, at the SW corner of the Warehouse.
+Pick-up is in the early morning (typically around 7:30am) on all weekdays.
+There is NO TRASH PICK-UP on Saturdays, Sundays, or holidays.
+Trash should not be left outside your door if the next scheduled pick-up is more than 12 hours away.
+For these times (e.g. Friday mid-morning through Sunday evening), you MUST bring your trash to the dumpster located outside, at the SW corner of the Warehouse.

 Recycling can not be left outside your apartment door.
 Recycling must be put into the large bins located on each floor.
 Two larger recycling bins are also located near the trash dumpster outside, at the SW corner of the Warehouse.

-Compost bins are provided in your room.
-If you need another bin or extra biodegradable bags for it, please see the front desk.
+Compost bins and biodegradable bags are provided in your room.
+More bags are available at the front desk.
 Only food waste can be composted.
 Bring your compost in a biodegradable bag to the black bin with a green lid labeled "food scraps" located near the trash and recycling bins outside, at the SW corner of the Warehouse.
 Pick up of the outdoor bin takes place each Thursday.
 There is NO COMPOST PICK-UP outside your apartment door or near the recycling bins on each floor.
 All compost MUST be brought to the outside bin.

 The Warehouse has a laundry room on the ground floor, and you can check its status online.
 Each resident will be provided with a laundry basket for his or her room.
 You may use quarters or MIT TechCASH to use the laundry machines.
 The front desk does not have quarters.

-To operate the Insinkerator garbage disposal unit in your sink, first insert the plug, then twist until it locks into place.
-Now turn on the cold water and flip the switch.
+To operate the Insinkerator garbage disposal unit in your sink, first insert the sink stopper/strainer, then twist until it locks into place.
+Now turn on the cold water and flip the switch near the sink.
+Avoiding flushing fibrous foods, grease, or eggshells down through the garbage disposal; consider composting these instead!

 Common Areas, Kitchen, Gym